adamsilver/fdpb/03-book-a-flight.md

 ```

-This runs through the following steps:

-1. If there is an active option, then remove the highligh style (by removing the class) and setting `aria-selected` to `false`.
-2. Highlight the new option by adding the same class and setting `aria-selected` to `true`.
-3. Make sure the option is visible within the menu panel.
-4. Focus the option.
+The function first checks to see if there is highlighted option already.
+If there is, the highlight is removed by removing the class and setting `aria-selected` to `false`.
+Then, the new option is given that class and sets the same attribute to `true`.
+Then it checks to see if the element is visible within the menu, because that option may not be visible.
+If it's not visible, we bring it into view.
+Finally, the new option is focused.

 Now we need to talk about how users interact with the menu.
-First we need to handle mouse users.
-Users can scroll the menu and click an option.
+Mouse (or touch) users can scroll the menu and click an option.
+First we listen to the menu's click event. the handler then grabs the suggestion (`e.currentTarget`) and hands that off to the `selectSuggestion` method, which we'll discuss next.

 ```JS
 Autocomplete.prototype.addSuggestionEvents = function() {